SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: RELATED WORKS

 \section{RELATED WORKS}

 For external force–compliant and safe control of legged robots, some existing work adopts model-based methods to estimate the external forces acting on the robot.
 Khandelwal et al. propsed a method using only proprioceptive feedback to estimate the external forces \cite{khandelwal2025compliantcontrolquadrupedrobots}, which has been shown to provide force estimations that can be directly leveraged by an admittance controller for payload transportation.
 Beyond using proprioceptive information, Kang el al. propsed multimodal sensing by combining IMU and vision data to estimate external forces and moments through factor graph optimization \cite{kang2024external}.
 The estimated forces can then be incorporated into a model predictive control (MPC) framework to optimize footstep placement for disturbance rejection.
-Despite these advances, existing model-based approaches have two key limitations: (i) they are typically restricted to handling small perturbations (less than 50N), and (ii) they rely on pre-defined gaits, which constrain the robot to low-speed locomotion.
+Despite these advances, existing model-based approaches have two key limitations: (i) they are typically restricted to handling small perturbations (less than $50$N), and (ii) they rely on pre-defined gaits, which constrain the robot to low-speed locomotion.
 These limitations significantly undermine the robot’s ability to respond effectively to large, impulsive external forces.
-Barrier Lyapunov Functions (BLF) have been applied in domains such as autonomous driving to guarantee safety \cite{zhang2024blf}.
-However, extending this approach to quadruped robots is non-trivial, as their highly nonlinear dynamics under dynamic locomotion make real-time implementation computationally demanding.